ceball/git-dat/README.md

 This removes the file from git-dat.json, but does not delete your copy of the file.
 (XXX rename command)

+## Future work

+Make it easier for the user to tell which files have been modified by him/herself vs. which files have been modified externally.
+Could do that by tracking previous hashes, maybe.
+Haven't thought about it yet.

 ## Why?